-Kuala Lumpur Daytrips – Fun and Excitement in the Malaysian Countryside
+Kuala Lumpur Daytrips – Fun and Excitement

 If you want to explore the Malaysian countryside by day and indulge in the world-class cuisine of Kuala Lumpur by night, day trips are your answer.
 Kuala Lumpur is a fantastic home base for several fun adventures that take a day or less.

 Here are our 9 favorite excursions around Kuala Lumpur.

 • Silverleaf Monkeys